facussc24/Proyecto-barack/README.md

 ## Node testing

 Running the project in a browser is enough to use the page.
-Optionally you can run an automated test that executes `maestro.js` under Node using JSDOM.
+Optionally you can run automated tests that execute the scripts under Node using JSDOM.
 The tests rely on `jsdom-global`, `jsdom` and `fuse.js`. **Run `scripts/setup.sh` once before executing the tests to download these dependencies**:

 ```bash
 scripts/setup.sh